Who Will Deliver Me?

 The biggest point of faith for me was to believe that since I am Christ in my form, I am walking out the money situation perfectly.
-Even though I could not handle the charge cards previously (because of Satan’ use), now because of who I am, I would not misuse money.
+Even though I could not handle the charge cards previously (because of Satan’s misuse), now because of who I am, I would not misuse our money.
 Even though I felt the same way, I could not live by these feelings.
-At one point I wrote out a statement along this line and also listed the things I was believing God to supply.
+At one point I wrote out a faith statement along this line and also listed the things that I was believing God to supply.
 Somehow, writing it down in black and white seemed to solidify something in me, and I could not waver from it.

 Two Scripture passages where God speaks of doing something “little by little” are Deuteronomy 7:22, 234 and Exodus 23:295.
 The same way that He drove out the inhabitants of the land for the Israelites, He does for us in driving out the ravages and effects of our unbelief.
 God also says He will deliver them into our hands, and we will drive them out (Ex.
 23:31)6.
 So who does the driving out–God or us?
 The way I know to be true is that I faith into the fact of who I am (Christ living as me) and He lives his life in, out and through me.